Representation zeta functions of self-similar branched groups: Branched groups

-\begin{lem} If $B$ is a branch structure, then the group $G(B)$ is profinite.
-If furthermore $B$ is the natural branch structure associated with the discrete, faithful, self-similar branched group $G$, then $G(B)$ contains $G$ as a dense subgroup. \end{lem} \begin{proof} It is clear that $G(B)$ is profinite, being defined as a limit of finite groups.
-Consider now $G$ a discrete, faithful, self-similar branched group, with self-similarity structure $\psi:G\to G\wr_X Q$.
-For $g\in G$, consider the elements $g_n\in G_n$ defined by $g_n=f^{X^n}\circ\psi^n(g)$.
-We have $f_{n,m}(g_n)=g_m$, so the sequence $(g_n)$ defines an element $\iota(g)$ of $G(B)$.
-This is our homomorphism $\iota:G\to G(B)$.
-It is injective because $G$ was assumed faithful. \end{proof}
+\begin{lem} If $(B,\phi)$ be a branch structure, then the group $G(B)$ is a profinite self-similar branched group, and $B$ is a branch structure for $G(B)$.

+If furthermore $(B,\phi)$ be a branch structure for $G$, then there exists a canonical map $\iota\colon G\to G(B)$ interlacing the self-similarity structures of $G$ and $G(B)$, and $\iota$ is injective if $G$ is faithful. \end{lem} \begin{proof} It is clear that $G(B)$ is profinite, being defined as a limit of finite groups.